pcda17/pcda17.github.io/PCDA Final Projects - WaPo Comment Corpus.md

 - Final project proposal: An analysis of comment streams for 10 recent articles in the Washington Post "Politics" section, with articles chosen at random over a single week.
 - Data collection will involve accessing URLs in metadata collected from API.
 Because Washington Post comments are displayed using JavaScript, pages must first be rendered using PhantomJS, e.g., via the Python package Selenium.
-- 250 comments will be hand-coded by political orientation (if apparent).
+- 250 comments will be hand-classified by political orientation (if apparent within the comment).

 ## Week 8: Machine Learning